Effects of the symmetry energy slope on magnetized neutron stars: Introduction

+In the high-density regime, the L3$\omega\rho$ model yields a quite stiff equation of state, capable of supporting neutron stars with masses up to $2.30\,M_\odot$.
 From the astrophysical observation, we check what values of the slope and the influence of the magnetic field can fulfill the constraints related to the PSR J0740+6620, with a mass of 2.08 $\pm$ 0.07 $M_\odot$ and a radius in the range of 11.41 km $< R <$ 13.69 km~\cite{Riley2021,Miller2021} and the dimensionless tidal parameter of the canonical star, as pointed in ref.~\cite{AbbottPRL}.

 Intending to observe the effect of the symmetry slope on the observables of weakly and strongly magnetized neutron stars, we have computed their mass, radii, redshift, tidal deformability, and the gravitational wave frequency of the fundamental mode.
 At the end of the paper, we also add a small discussion related to the universal relations and compare our findings with those presented in the literature.
 We expect that future astronomical observables can help in the discrimination of these magnetized compact stars.